 Coordinate with BAAQMD to determine where to focus a targeted permit inspection program in Impacted Communities to help ensure enforcement of air quality permits.
+HS-A2.5

-HS-A2.5 😔 🚱 Prepare a tree master plan for the county that emphasizes planting of low-maintenance native tree species and includes quantified goals and tracking methods, including mapping the tree canopy, and prioritizes planting in Impacted Communities and along safe routes to schools.
+Prepare a tree master plan for the county that emphasizes planting of low-maintenance native tree species and includes quantified goals and tracking methods, including mapping the tree canopy, and prioritizes planting in Impacted Communities and along safe routes to schools.
 See the Extreme Heat section of this Health and Safety Element and the Conservation, Open Space, and Working Lands Element for additional policies and actions related to tree preservation and planting.
+GREENHOUSE GASES

-GREENHOUSE GASES Scientific consensus is that human activity involving the use of fossil fuels has resulted in an ever-accelerating increase in the concentration of heattrapping gases, known as GHGs, in Earth's atmosphere (termed the "greenhouse effect").
-In California, communities are now adapting to the resulting climate change stressors: warmer annual average temperatures, changes in precipitation patterns, sea-level rise, and a reduction in snowpack.
+Scientific consensus is that human activity involving the use of fossil fuels has resulted in an ever-accelerating increase in the concentration of heattrapping gases, known as GHGs, in Earth's atmosphere (termed the "greenhouse effect").
+In California, communities are now adapting to the resulting climate change stressors: warmer annual average temperatures, changes in precipitation patterns, sea level rise, and a reduction in snowpack.
+Recognizing the numerous threats posed by climate change, the State has set ambitious GHG emission reduction targets: Reduce statewide GHG emissions by 40 percent from 1990 levels by 2030.

+• Reduce statewide GHG emissions by at least 85 percent from 1990 levels by 2045 and be on a path to support statewide carbon neutrality by 2045.
 Since 2005, the County has implemented various measures to address climate change, including efforts to quantify GHG emissions, prioritize climate change adaptation in local government, and use nature-based solutions to achieve GHG emissions reductions.
 In 2020, the Board of Supervisors declared that climate change "threatens the long-term economic and social well-being, health, safety, and security of the county, and that urgent action by all levels of government is needed to immediately address this climate emergency."
-To support its GHG emissions reduction goals, the County strives for netcarbon neutrality through a gradual transition to renewable and carbon-free fuels, resource conservation, sustainable practices, and other approaches.
+To support State efforts related to climate change and its own GHG emissions reduction goals, the County strives for carbon neutrality through a conscientious transition to renewable and carbon-free fuels, resource conservation, sustainable practices, and other approaches.

-Source: State of Washington Department of Ecology, "What is Climate Change," www.ecy.wa.gov/climatechange/whatis.htm
+Source: State of Washington Department of Ecology, "What is Climate Change," www.ecv.wa.gov/climatechange/whatis.htm